| |

 Cookies and Cream Overnight Oats

-These Cookies and Cream Overnight Oats are what I make when I want breakfast to feel like a treat but still hold me over all morning.
+These cookies and cream overnight oats are what I make when I want breakfast to feel like a treat but still hold me over all morning.
 Creamy, lightly sweet, packed with vanilla, crushed chocolate sandwich cookies, and just enough crunch to make every bite interesting.

 Why You’ll Love These Cookies and Cream Overnight Oats

-• Tastes like dessert for breakfast
+• Tastes like dessert for breakfast.

-• No cooking required
+• No cooking required.

-• Kid friendly and adult approved
+• Kid friendly and adult approved.

-• Creamy with just the right amount of crunch
+• Creamy with just the right amount of crunch.

-They’re cozy, nostalgic, and somehow even better on day two.
+They are cozy, nostalgic, and somehow even better on day two.

 What Makes These Actually Taste Like Cookies and Cream

 Crushed chocolate sandwich cookies add texture and that familiar cookies and cream crunch.
+Oreos work perfectly, but any chocolate sandwich cookie does the job.

 Greek yogurt and nut butter keep the oats creamy and satisfying instead of dry.